• Home

 Almeria-017

 With the kitchen having a big corner window, a glass door, and a skylight- this room is light and bright!
+When we first started this project, we noticed that the skylight was leaking when it rained so we thought we were going to have to hire someone like ATS Exteriors to repair either the roof or the light but thankfully, it wasn’t too difficult to seal and we managed to do it ourselves!
+We were relieved because it would have caused some real issues.
 And the cement flooring remaining from the original home is perfect for this space!
 I love the industrial feel of it all.

 And thats the kitchen of Willo!
 Hope you guys like it.
 We will be back with more ASAP.